Educators, create a free account on our learning platform.

 Register one or more classes through your account via the Dashboard.

-Our "walking parties" (learning groups) are typically made up of five to six classes from different geographic locations.
+Our "walking parties" (learning groups) are typically made up of five to ten classes from different geographic locations.
 A class can be as small as one student (for example, a home-schooled student) and as large as 40 students.
 Please note that our community is only open to school-aged children.
-We will be launching new walking parties in January, 2015.
+We generally launch walking parties in September, October, January, and March.
 However, if you are based outside of the United States and would like to start sooner, please email us: you may be able to join an existing walking party.

 When you register a class, a passcode will appear for that class on your Dashboard.
 If you have multiple classes, you will get a unique passcode for each class.